ugonnaagwu/practicechangeremote/Week 4/[ENG4.2]ProjectRetrospective.md

 # Project Retrospective

-A project retrospective provides "an opportunity for your team to reflect on what has occured and to construct ways to become better going forward. " [The Ultimate Guide to Agile Retrospectives](https://www.retrium.com/ultimate-guide-to-agile-retrospectives/retrospectives-101).
+A project retrospective provides "an opportunity for your team to reflect on what has occurred and to construct ways to become better going forward. " [The Ultimate Guide to Agile Retrospectives](https://www.retrium.com/ultimate-guide-to-agile-retrospectives/retrospectives-101).

 The retrospective gives your team a chance to: